 Here’s what I’m learning:

 P.S.
 Bonus!
-Here’s a list of 10 quotations that contain the word engage, engaged, and/or engagement:
+Here’s a list of 10 quotations from things I’ve read or listened to that contain the word results:

 - “…your success is interdependent with the success of others, from subordinates and your boss to your peers and an array of external stakeholders.
 You judge your results by whether you succeed and also by how many others succeed along with you” (You’re It: Crisis, Change, and How to Lead When It Matters Most, p.
 155).

 - “…real teamwork requires tangible, specific behaviors: vulnerability-based trust, healthy conflict, active commitment, peer-to-peer accountability, and a focus on results” (The Ideal Team Player, loc 199).

 - “With the right habits, anyone can dramatically increase results and become a high performer in almost any field of endeavor” (High Performance Habits, p.12).